 6. Qualifications of the Investigator and the Grantee Organization.

-Nathan Wilson, Investigator, leads development of Encyclopedia of Life, one of the biggest biodiversity projects in the world.
+Nathan Wilson, Principle Investigator, leads development of Encyclopedia of Life, one of the biggest biodiversity projects in the world.

-Dmitry Mozzherin, Co-PI, Ph.D. in biology.
+Dmitry Mozzherin, Co-PI, has a Ph.D. in biology.
 He has been working as a professional programmer for 13 years, five and a half of which he worked on a large scale biodiversity projects.
 Over the last 5 years he wrote the majority of the code for the Global Name discovery, indexing and resolution projects.
 He is intimately familiar with the code from other parts of the projects.
 He also wrote 9 biodiversity-related libraries, one of them – Scientific Names Parser is the most downloaded biology library for the Ruby language.

 7. Impact of Activity on science, infrastructure, and education.

 7.1 Science.
 GNDIRS together with other Global Names Initiative is aimed to evolve into a pervasive layer, connecting data through the aspect of scientific names.
-This virtual layer with stable, robust, and quick services will promote the transition of biodiversity-based sciences into the BBigDData World.
+This virtual layer with stable, robust, and quick services will promote the transition of biodiversity-based sciences into the Big Data world.
 Indexing services will increase visibility and awareness of new content that is indexed through GNUB and made accessible using RESTful services and semantic web.
 Significantly, reconciliation and resolution services will help to normalize the taxonomic terms that are critical to data integration.
 By interconnecting existing names-based data centers and services, GNA provides a unique solution that will accelerate discovery and access to data.
-The project has international buy-in; benefits from critical input and prototype development over 12 years, and links to data standards initiatives (e.g. and TDWG) and to other biodiversity data and infrastructure initiatives within the U.S and beyond.
+The project has international buy-in; benefits from critical input and prototype development over 12 years, and links to data standards initiatives (e.g. GBIF and TDWG) and to other biodiversity data and infrastructure initiatives within the U.S and beyond.

 7.2 Infrastructure.

 We aim to promote 'names thinking' as a familiar part of established data management procedures, to increase the engagement of students with the project, and to position Global Names within the context of U.S. and international biodiversity information management projects.
-Primary beneficiaries of GN2 will be the research communities tasked with producing and curating name-based information in the biological sciences.
+Primary beneficiaries of GN2 will be the research and museum communities tasked with producing and curating name-based information in the biological sciences.
 Nomenclaturalists will benefit from a paradigm-setting scientific names registration environment [72, 73]; taxonomists will have access to larger compilations and tools to build and semantically track comprehensive classifications; and biodiversity data managers will gain access to names reconciliation and resolution services as GN2 indexing services draw more of the long tail of science into daylight [11, 69].
 API usage opens services for educators and general public via Encyclopedia of Life, Biodiversity Heritage Library, museums databases like Arctos.
 All code will be instantly available as open source to be used as libraries, or for learning how algorithms function.
 NSF and the community of research project PIs will benefit from services that provide automated taxonomic indexing of websites, documents, and databases as a component of Data Management Plans, thereby also allowing NSF to create a common names index to supporting projects.
 Stakeholder input – we will work with consultants in evaluating stakeholder needs and satisfaction, to develop and implement our sustainability plan.

 7.3 Education.